 We went up to the terrace of the two-storied house; there was however only a single room on the top floor.
 I knew Brindavan's uncle lodged in this room.
 I noticed that scaffoldings had been erected on the rear of the house.
 "It seems you are renovating the house," I remarked.
 "Yes, uncle's room needs to be repaired; the bricks on the southern wall also have to be replaced," Brindavan said.

 Brindavan entered the room, but I was overcome with an uneasy feeling.
-We talked for some time and, then, I requested to have a glass of water.
-Brindavan went down to fetch water and I started pacing the terrace.
-Excepting for me, there was no one else on the terrace just then.
+We talked for some time and, then, I requested for a glass of water.
+Brindavan went down to fetch water, and I started pacing the terrace.
+Except for me, there was no one else on the terrace just then.
 It was dark.
-I went to the side of the scaffoldings and, suddenly, felt an overwhelming urge to leap down from the terrace.
+I went to the side of the scaffoldings and, suddenly, felt an overwhelming urge to leap down.

 Yes, I must jump down.
 I was about to carry out the urge when Brindavan called from behind, "Hey, come inside; Ma's going to send us some tea; why are you standing there?"